What is synthetic biology? Why is it important?

 Explosive Potential, Unfinished Agenda.
 American scientists pioneered the field of synthetic biology, and the US government funded the research that created the earliest commercial products.
 The frontier is still just beginning to be explored, however, and there is much to be done to assure public acceptance of the fledgling industry and to fulfill the promise of engineering biology safely and responsibly.

 Leadership Required to Shape Synbio Community Strategy.
 An early US endeavor, the Synthetic Biology Engineering Research Center (Synberc), was established in 2006 to lay the groundwork for the field and nurture the development of the industry.
-It has been very successful in creating a community, building an infrastructure, producing new tools and knowledge and forging industrial relationships.
-But Synberc will sunset when the organization’s National Science Foundation grant expires in 2016 and its community coordinating role will be left unfilled.
+It was very successful in creating a community, building an infrastructure, producing new tools and knowledge and forging industrial relationships.
 Continued leadership will be required to pull together all the elements of the synthetic biology community—people, ideas, and material—and cooperatively shape them into a coherent strategy.

 Public Acceptance and Supportive Regulatory Framework Critical to Future Growth.
 Meanwhile, the field of synthetic biology is evolving, with little attention being paid to how to responsibly sustain it in ways that will promote public acceptance, scalable solutions, strong commercial entities and a supportive regulatory framework.
 In the absence of a legitimate responsible voice, interest groups opposed to biological engineering are educating the public.
 Without a new non-governmental organization to coordinate and lead an integrated, strategic approach to developing synthetic biology excellence, the industry will be stymied (or, at the very least, fragmented or siloed) in its infancy.